ThorbenKuck/NetCom2/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have a [minimal, complete and verifiable example](https://stackoverflow.com/help/mcve)
 - [ ] I have added the __bug__ label to this issue

 If your checklist is **not** fully ticked, please try to complete it such that it does.
+Optional parts are not required.
+You can freely delete those.
+Either remove the _Optional-tags_ or remove the whole _Optional-part._

 If you do not know the _exact_ steps necessary to reproduce your problem, please try to provide as much information as possible - the more information you provide, the faster we can help!